 If you’ve spent anytime in a movie theatre over the last few months, you’ve no doubt been subjected to the trailer for the latest film adaptation of Les Misérables.
 Repeatedly.
 And although Anne Hathaway’s vocal performance of "I Dreamed a Dream" that plays over the teaser is truly breathtaking (without a doubt the greatest "Holy shit!" moment I had at the movies this year), the images themselves are a canted, shaky, fish-eyed mess.
 The biggest question for me during this year’s run of awards-contending films has not been "When will I find the time for all these movies?," but "Can I really stomach another Tom Hooper film, even if it is guaranteed to contain that performance?"
 I’ve never been to France, but if Hooper’s vision of Les Misérables is to be believed, it’s a place where visitors should always be on the lookout for the nearest handrail in order to avoid losing both their balance and their lunch.

 In the thirty years since its release, Alien has become a film of hot debate amongst film theorists.
 Academic analyses of the film draw attention to many differing themes that lead to feminist, Marxist, psychoanalytic, and other readings.
-But these theories exist in a vacuum of their own space, playing to each author's pet theories rather than looking to analyze the film from the screen and then out.
-Most critiques, Academic and otherwise, ultimately conclude that Alien is a feminist film because of its representation of the workplace as a home to equality, and where traditional gender roles have been obliterated.
-But there's something else lingering under the surface: fear.
+But these theories exist in a vacuum of their own space, playing to each author’s pet theories rather than looking to analyze the film from the screen and then out.
+Most critiques, academic and otherwise, ultimately conclude that Alien is a feminist film because of its representation of the workplace as a home to equality and a place where traditional gender roles have been obliterated.
+But there’s something else lingering under the surface: fear.
 Not the fear of the devouring Alien, but a fear and anxiety of a future where the equalizing of the sexes might lead to the blending of sexual biology as well.
 What is ultimately revealed by Alien is the anxiety of men during the era of second-wave feminism in which the film was produced.

 I know what you’re thinking.
 Last year for April Fools I doctored up the infamous joke ending of Alfred Hitchcock’s North by Northwest in order to make it just a taaaad more obvious.
 Y’know, for the people that only felt the rush of wind as the original joke sailed right over their heads.
 So you might be expecting that this post will be a joke too, right?
 Well, here’s the thing: last year was somewhat of an anomaly.
 I’m not really a big April Fools kinda guy.
 But just because this isn’t an April Fool (hey, it’s only March 31st!) that doesn’t mean that this post won’t have funny bits.
 And, yeah, I might even doctor up another video so stick around ’til the end.